 - Neck injuries.
 These types of injuries are common in head-on collisions and rear-end collisions.
 Common neck injuries include sprains, strains, temporary vocal cord paralysis and whiplash.
 Severe neck injuries include fractures and cervical dislocation.

 - Brain and head trauma.
 Violent blows to the head from the dashboard, airbag or other parts of a car can cause various types of injuries, from concussions to bruising, bleeding, skull fractures, hearing loss and vision problems.
 In severe cases, victims suffer long-term cognitive problems or end up in a coma.

 If you were involved in a car accident and suffered any of these injuries, you should seek medical treatment immediately.
-After your injuries have been stabilized, contact our car accident attorneys for a free legal consultation.
+After your injuries have been stabilized, contact one of our experienced personal injury lawyers or a free legal consultation.